brianchowlab/BcLOV4-FEM/Examples/Example1/Tutorial_Widefield_DMD.md

 ## Loading images
 Open the "BcLOVModelwithExcitation_3D_FELICITY.m" file and run the first two cells, termed "Set Parameters" and "Load Image".
 You should see something like this pop up:

 ![Segmentation] (Images/Segmentation.png)

+Note the different outlines regions here.
+The yellow marks the nucleus, the red marks the cytoplasm, and the blue marks the structure illumination regions.

+## Mesh and excitation volume generation
+Now run the next cell, which will extrapolate a hemi-ellipsoid geometry from the 2D cell image.
+Run the next code cell.
+Something like this should pop-up:

+![Segmentation] (Images/Mesh.png)

+This shows the resultant geoemtry and mesh, as well as iso-surfaces of the resultant excitation volume.
+Check that these are correct before proceeding.

+## Running code
+The next cell "Build FEM matrices with FELICITY and solve," will compile the FEM matrices and run the simulation.
+Start it now.
+After it finishes running you should get a graphical output of the results.
+It will appear something like this (graph shown is for a different cell):
+![Segmentation] (../Example2/Images/ExcitationROI.png)
+![Segmentation] (../Example2/Images/OutsideROI.png)

+One of these graphs displays the average cytosolic concentration and membrane density over the simulation time across the entire cell.
+The other displays the average within the excitation region.
+Note that all the raw simulation data is available within the "Soln" variable for any further custom processing you wish to do.

+## Image generation
+You may want to generate cross-sections through the 3D result to visualize what it would look like under the microscope.